dgerabagi/aiascent-dev/flattened_repo.md

 ### **V**

+*   **Validation:** The process of confirming that an AI-generated output is correct, functional, and meets the specified requirements.
+This can involve running tests, performing a code review, or fact-checking generated text against reliable sources.
+*   **Verification:** The process of checking that an AI's output is factually correct and free of errors.
+It answers the question: "Did we build the thing right?"
 *   **Vibecoding:** The intuitive, conversational, and often imprecise starting point for interacting with generative AI.
 It is the process of translating a high-level goal or "vibe" into a functional output using natural language.
 It is the first stage on the pathway to Virtuosity.
 *   **Virtuosity:** The state of mastery at the end of the V2V pathway.
 It is characterized by the ability to systematically and reliably architect complex systems in partnership with AI, leveraging a deep understanding of Context Engineering and structured workflows.
 *   **Virtuoso's Loop:** The codified, step-by-step expert workflow for AI-assisted development that is taught in the V2V Academy.
 It encompasses Curation, Parallel Prompting, Critical Analysis, Git-Integrated Validation, and Finalization.